ENTER our Network

 The Jamboree fosters close links between researchers - both senior and junior - pursuing work in similar directions.

-In an ever-integrating Europe, the faculties of the eight institutions are committed to this program, which helps scholars analyze economic phenomena from a novel, European, perspective.
+In an ever-integrating Europe, the faculties of the eight institutions are committed to this program, which helps scholars analyze economic phenomena from a European, perspective.

 History of ENTER